In this post, you will learn how to enable and use SMTP DANE with DNSSEC in Exchange Online.

 • You must be authorized to access Exchange Online PowerShell and to run the cmdlets.

-• If the domain you want to secure with inbound SMTP DANE with DNSSEC is not referenced to an MX record such as yourdomain-com.mail.protection.outlook.com, you need to switch to this smarthost first.
+• The domain you want to secure with inbound SMTP DANE with DNSSEC must referenced to an MX record such as yourdomain-com.mail.protection.outlook.com.

 Set up inbound SMTP DANE with DNSSEC in Exchange Online